schorschii/QuickSync4Linux/README.md

 ./quicksync.py download "/Pictures/Gigaset.jpg" --file gigaset.jpg

 # upload local file "cousin.jpg" into "/Clip Pictures/cousin.jpg" on device
-# your image size should match the screen/clip size which can be found by the `info` command - the device will crash and reboot otherwise!
 ./quicksync.py upload "/Clip Pictures/cousin.jpg" --file cousin.jpg

 # delete file "/Clip Pictures/cousin.jpg" on device